What is eCommerce?

 The Ability to Reach a Global Market

-An eCommerce website doesn’t have the same physical limitations as a bricks-and-mortar shop.
-With an eCommerce website, you can increase your brand awareness in order to expand your customer base across the country or even around the world, as anyone who has access to the Internet can potentially make a purchase.
+An eCommerce website doesn’t have the same physical limitations as a brick-and-mortar shop.
+With an eCommerce website, you can increase your brand awareness to expand your customer base across the country or even around the world, as anyone who has access to the Internet can potentially make a purchase.
 This is particularly advantageous to mail-order businesses and those who sell digital products and services.

 Open all hours

-Sellers can enjoy an increase in turnover due to the fact that their online shop can be left open 24 hours a day, 7 days a week, and 365 days per year.
-Sellers can literally generate sales while they sleep!
+Sellers can enjoy an increase in turnover because their online shop can be left open 24 hours a day, 7 days a week, and 365 days per year.
+Sellers can generate sales while they sleep!
 Likewise, buyers have the advantage of shopping online from the comfort of their own homes at any time of day or night.
-This is extremely practical for people who are at work during peak hours, or for those who face difficulty in going out shopping, which can be for a number of personal reasons.
+This is extremely practical for people who are at work during peak hours, or for those who face difficulty in going out shopping, which can be for several personal reasons.

 Lower overheads